 2.4.
 Repeat the previous step for the other side of the embryo head.
 Continue the pinch–cut procedure to fully remove the lower jaw, tongue, and inferior portion of the skull and expose the palatal shelves.

 2.5.
 Remove the cranium of the skull by cutting just above the eyes, as shown in Figure 1C (green line).
-Do this by placing the head on its left or right side and positioning the points of a small sterile stainless steel scissors in front of and behind the skull just above the embryo’s eye level.
+Do this by placing the head on its left or right side and positioning the points of the small stainless steel scissors in front of and behind the skull just above the embryo’s eye level.
 Cut off the top of the skull with one fast snip of the scissors, creating a flat surface that will be important for stability in later steps and that should look like Figure 1D when viewed from the side.

 2.6.
 Place the remaining part of the head upside down, with the superior aspect of the head (cranium removed) resting flat on the bottom of the dish, which will provide a stable surface for palatal shelf removal.
 Take a moment to identify the palatal shelves, which are now exposed and facing up and will appear as two raised ridges on either side of a central groove in the anterior half of the head (Figure 1E).

 2.7.
 Pin the remaining portion of the head to the dish to immobilize it while the shelves are removed.
 Do this by inserting one point of a fine forceps through the tissue near the nasal region of head, anterior to the palatal shelves, and insert the other point of the forceps through the base of the skull, posterior to the palatal shelves.
-Hold these in place while performing the excision of the palate shelves.
+Hold these in place while performing the excision of the palatal shelves.

 2.7.1.
-Immobilizing the head with one hand, pick any one of the two shelves to remove first, and insert both points of a second fine forceps into the tissue at the base of the lateral surface of the shelf, and pinch to cut the tissue (Figure 1F).
-Repeat this along the base of the medial surface of the shelf and then at both the anterior and posterior ends of the shelf to detach the shelf from its attachment to the head.
+Immobilizing the head with one hand, pick any one of the two shelves to remove first, and insert both points of a second pair of fine forceps into the tissue at the base of the lateral surface of the shelf, and pinch to cut the tissue (Figure 1F).
+Repeat this along the base of the medial surface of the shelf and then at both the anterior and posterior ends of the shelf to detach from the head.

 2.8.
 Gently lift the shelf, making additional pinches, as needed, to completely free the shelf from the surrounding tissue.